 On guitars : Andy T.

 Andy has studied many types of guitar music, and is incorporating many of the styles that Andy Summers used in The Police.
 There are many complex chords and finger picking styles.
 He is also using many of the same types of effects pedals as Andy Summers did, to get those great Police guitar sounds.
-Andy has added a Roland PK5a MIDI bass pedal to be able to add synth parts while still holding down the guitar bits.
+Andy has added a Roland PK5a MIDI synth pedal to be able to add synth parts while still holding down the guitar bits.

 Andy plays Fender and Gibson guitars, Fender Bassman amps, and various pedals.
+Andy now has the required Telecaster guitar.

 Andy loves the fun side of playing, and often cracks up the rest of the band with his antics.
 Andy also sings harmony vocals.